How To Fix Irritable Bowel Syndrome (IBS) By Treating The Root Causes

 In short, managing stress is a hugely important part of IBS resolution.

-To address stress levels in clinic my clients undergo a Hair Tissue Mineral Analysis which identifies adrenal and thyroid under function.
-Also, sometimes it’s important to test the actual cortisol levels, this is done with a simple saliva test.
+To address stress levels in the clinic, my clients undergo a Hair Tissue Mineral Analysis, which identifies adrenal and thyroid under function.
+Also, sometimes it’s essential to test the cortisol levels, done with a simple saliva test.

-Once we have identified how stress is affecting your life, lifestyle strategies as well as targeted supplements can be used to reduce it’s impact.
+Once we have identified how stress affects your life, lifestyle strategies and targeted supplements can be used to reduce its impact.

-One of the most effective and scientifically proven methods to manage stress and resolve Irritable Bowel Syndrome is gut directed hypnotherapy.
+Gut-directed hypnotherapy is one of the most effective and scientifically proven methods to manage stress and resolve Irritable Bowel Syndrome.

-Hypnotherapy is used in our clinic both locally and via skype very successfully to drastically reduce stress levels and facilitate gut healing.
+Hypnotherapy is used in our clinic both locally and via Skype successfully to drastically reduce stress levels and facilitate gut healing.

-We will soon be launching a unique online IBS Healing program which will address both nutrition AND stress.
-This program will give you a step by step guide on how to address your digestive symptoms and a roadmap to resolve them for good.
+We will soon launch a unique online IBS Healing program that will address nutrition AND stress.
+This program will give you a step-by-step guide on managing your digestive symptoms and a roadmap to resolve them for good.
 Contact me for more information.